feramhq/typokit/readme.md

-# TypoMap
+# TypoKit

-Collection of common typos and their fixes.
+Collection of common typos and spelling mistakes and their fixes.

 ## Related